You've got bugs—Fred's got answers! Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 The State Insect of Washington: The Green Darner Dragonfly

 Washington's state insect is the green darner dragonfly.
 It was chosen after a campaign by students from Crestwood Elementary School in Kent, WA.
 The students took part in a process that saw over 100 school districts across the state participate in the choosing of a state insect.
-The green darner is one of hundreds of dragonfly species that are distributed across the United States and around the world.
+The green darner is one of the hundreds of dragonfly species that are distributed across the United States and around the world.
 This article tells you what you need to know about this amazing insect.

 Washington's state insect is a kind of dragonfly.
 These insects comprise the order Odonata, a large group of insects that includes all of the world's dragonflies.
 Within that group, the green darner belongs to the family Aeshnidae.
 Its full scientific name is Anax junius.
 This means it belongs to the genus Anax, and its species name is junius.

 Get to Know the Green Darner